 - Physical and low cost improvements to Yonge-Bloor station to reduce dwell times by guiding passengers to and from trains; and,

-- The Spadina subway extension is expected to have a knock on eect on the Yonge line, reducing demand by 5-10%.
+- The Spadina subway extension is expected to have an effect on the Yonge line, reducing demand by 5-10%.

 Relief Line – The Long Term Solution

-These are real and signicant improvements, but we also need to think long term, and that is why I have been advocating for the Relief Line (also known as the Downtown Relief Line).
+These are real and significant improvements, but we also need to think long term, and that is why I have been advocating for the Relief Line (also known as the Downtown Relief Line).